 It is very important to make payments by the due date.
 If you miss two payments or are late paying the scheduled payments, the payment plan becomes void and the account balance becomes due immediately.
 Late fees of $25 per month will be charged, and there is a possibility that you will need payment method prior approval before registering for future terms.

 The University reserves the right to institute additional penalties where appropriate if payments are not made according to the University payment policy.

 Payments should be made according to the amount due.
 If no financial aid is available to reduce the total amount due, calculate the payment amount based on the total amount of the bill.

 YES.
 You must officially withdraw from a course during the drop period listed in the refund section for any tuition adjustment.

 The initial crediting of financial aid grants and loans is after the add/drop period for the fall and spring terms, as noted in the Academic Calendar.
 Grants, loans and scholarships are credited as received during the rest of each semester.

 All paper refund checks are mailed to the permanent address on file.
 Students who live away from their permanent address should enroll in the ACH direct deposit refund plan.
 This allows the student's refund to be deposited directly into their bank checking or savings account electronically.
 Students should monitor their account on the web.
-When the account shows "Refund", allow 7-10 business days from that date to receive the paper check and 2-4 days for the ACH direct deposit refund (depending upon the banking institution involved).
+When the account is at a zero balance and shows "Refund", allow 7-10 business days from that date to receive the paper check and 3-5 days for the ACH direct deposit refund (depending upon the banking institution involved).
 No refund information can be given over the telephone and no refund check can be picked up in person.